jqnatividad/qsv/README.md

 * `lua` - enable `lua` command.
 Embeds a [Lua 5.4.4](https://www.lua.org/manual/5.4/manual.html) interpreter into qsv.
 * `foreach` - enable `foreach` command (not valid for Windows).
-* `python` - enable `py` command (requires Python 3.8+ development libraries).
-Note that qsv will automatically use the currently activated python version when running in a virtual environment unless there's a python library (libpython.* on Linux/macOS, python*.dll on Windows) in the directory where qsv is located.
+* `python` - enable `py` command (requires Python 3.6+ shared library).
+Note that qsv will look for the Python shared library (libpython.* on Linux/macOS, python*.dll on Windows) for the Python version it was compiled against and will abort if the library is not found, even if you're not using the `py` command.
+Check [Python](#python) section for more info.

 > ℹ️ **NOTE:** `qsvlite`, as the name implies, always has **non-default features disabled**. `qsv` can be built with any combination of the above features  using the cargo `--features` & `--no-default-features` flags.
 The pre-built `qsv` binaries has **all applicable features valid for the target platform**[^6].